New EPC regulations for landlords will come into place in April 2018

 There is still time to prepare a property before the new changes take effect.
 The first step is to check your EPC rating.
 If it is below an E, you can refer to the recommended improvements (set out in the certificate) that the owner can make to boost the property’s rating.
 These recommended improvements will also have an indication of how much of an improvement each one will make.

-If you are a landlord and are concerned about the upcoming changes and how it may affect the rental of your property, the first step is to talk to a property solicitor.
+If you are a landlord and are concerned about the upcoming changes to EPC regulations and how it may affect the rental of your property, the first step is to talk to a property solicitor.
 It may also be worth speaking to a local energy assessor who would be able to offer you advice on upgrades you can make to your property.
 At JCP Estate Agents, we are always on hand to provide further information or recommend solicitors/contractors who can offer advice.